ramya1907/climate-change-tweets-analysis/README.md

   - `kaggle.csv`: Dataset sourced from Kaggle platform.
   - `kaggle_2020.csv`: Dataset sourced from Kaggle platform.

+- `combined_data.csv`: This file contains data that has undergone preprocessing and stance classification to streamline subsequent analyses, eliminating the need to repeatedly execute preprocessing and stance classification steps prior to clustering.

 ## How to Use This Source Code

 To utilize this source code effectively, follow these step-by-step instructions after downloading the source code from the repository: